Five minutes chit chat with Antonio Banderas

 Q. And on top of that he is a pirate!

 A. Yes, and to play a pirate is even more fun because in a way they represent freedom.
 You have to understand that back in their time they did all the things that normal people couldn’t do.
 So those characters are bigger than life, and they do not limit you.
-And in this particular context even more, due to the extraordinary imagination and the humor.
+And in this particular context even more, due to the extraordinary imagination and the humour.
 To be able to laugh while you are doing your job is great.

 Q. But what kind of a man is he?